webrecorder/archiveweb.page/README.md

     </div>
 </h1>

-ArchiveWeb.page is a JavaScript based system for high-fidelity web archiving directly in the browser.
-The system can be used as a Chrome/Chromium based browser extension and also as an Electron app.
+ArchiveWeb.page is a JavaScript based application for interactive, high-fidelity web archiving that runs directly in the browser.
+The system can be used as a Chrome/Chromium based browser extension and also as a standalone Electron app.

-The system creates, stores and replays high-fidelity web archives stored directly in the browser (via IndexedDB).
+The system creates, stores, and replays high-fidelity web archives stored directly in the browser's storage (via IndexedDB).

-For more detailed info on how to use the extension (and the app when it is available), see the: [ArchiveWeb.page User Guide](https://archiveweb.page/guide)
+For more detailed info on how to use the extension and standalone app, see the [ArchiveWeb.page User Guide](https://archiveweb.page/guide).

+The browser extension is available on the [Chrome Web Store](https://chrome.google.com/webstore/detail/webrecorder/fpeoodllldobpkbkabpblcfaogecpndd)

-The initial app release is available on the [Releases page](https://github.com/webrecorder/archiveweb.page/releases)
+Downloads for the desktop are are available on the [Releases page](https://github.com/webrecorder/archiveweb.page/releases)

-### Architecture
+## Architecture

 The extension makes use of the Chrome debugging protocol to capture and save network traffic, and extends the [ReplayWeb.page](https://github.com/webrecorder/replayweb.page) UI and the [wabac.js](https://github.com/ikreymer/wabac.js) service worker system for replay and storage.

-The codebase for the extension and Electron app is shared, but they can be deployed in different ways.
+The codebase for the extension and Electron app is shared, but they can both be deployed in different ways.

-### Requirements Building
+## Building for Development

-To develop ArchiveWeb.page, Node 12+ and Yarn are needed.
+To develop ArchiveWeb.page, install Node 12+ and Yarn.

-## Using the Extension
+### Install the Development Extension

-The production version of the extension is published to the [Chrome Web Store](https://chrome.google.com/webstore/detail/webrecorder/fpeoodllldobpkbkabpblcfaogecpndd)

 For development, the extension can be built locally and loaded as an unpacked extension.
-If you want to make changes to the extension, it should be installed in this way.
+If you want to make changes to the extension, do the following:

 1. Clone this repo.
 Run `yarn install; yarn build-dev`.
 (You can also run `yarn build` to build the production version but it may be harder to debug).